 Vision / Hearing Itinerant Services

-Diagnostic and itinerant services are available as needed through CASE and SASED.
+Diagnostic and itinerant vision and hearing services are available as needed through C.A.S.E.